Your Java’s Partner in Crime: The Best Coconut Milk for Coffee [2020 Update]

 Before selecting a particular type of coconut milk for your coffee, make sure to read the nutrition label.
 This will let you know exactly how nutritious a certain brand is.

-Now, on average, the nutritional content of unsweetened coconut milk would look like this:
+Now, on average, the nutritional content for single servings of unsweetened coconut milk would look like this:

 - Calories: 50